Scared by global warming? In Iceland, one solution is petrifying

 Aradóttir said there was no sign the underground space was getting filled up as ever more liquid was pumped down.

-Wurzbacher says Carbfix’s future DAC plants will probably be named after animals.
+Wurzbacher says Climeworks’ future DAC plants will probably be named after animals.
 The new Icelandic plant is dubbed “Orca,” for the killer whale - though “Orka”, in Icelandic, also means “energy”.

 “Mammoth” is one suggestion for another plant in Iceland - a much bigger one.